StuartGJohnson/gpx_tools/README.md

 As the alignment plot shows, these two trajectories have a shared central portion, but each extend past each other $ \pi / 2 $ - or a quarter of their circuit, at each end.
 These are the regions of no progress in either the reference or the query - the points at these unshared ends are all aligned to the same terminal index of the central aligned region.
 What we want our query correction algorithm to do is merge these two trajectories into one.
 </p>

+### Usage model

 ### Design preferences
 <p> For the purposes of repairing Strava activities, there are two design preferences.
 First, one of the trajectories needs to be preferred in the result.
 For example, if I am correcting my activity, I would prefer that the output is composed of the original data from my activity as much as possible.
-Second, when using data from either activity (the reference or template), I would prefer that data to be unchanged from the original.
-In other words, all data is as raw as possible.
-This is easily accomplished (and satisfied by the data) when I assume the two trajectories represent two individuals participating in the same activity at the same time.
-If these activities are at different times - we need to do additional correction of time stamps in the GPX file - which is not necessarily that hard to do, but for future work.
-This desire to include raw data in the output also makes it simple to consider how to include other data, like heart rate or temperature, which may be included in the GPX file.
-And, in general, if you can avoid making up data, do so!
-Note that if we are going to correct missing data in one trajectory, it makes no sense to interpolate points, either - in addition to this being a form of making up data!
+Second, when using data from either activity, I would prefer that data to be unchanged from the original.
 Third, the algorithm should handle fairly complex trajectories which might pass through the same points - in any order or number of times.
-This argues for an alignment process, like DTW.</p>
+Fourth, the algorithm should assume that missing jointly traveled points could be present at the beginning and end of the activity.</p>

-### The correction algorithm
+### A correction algorithm

-A simple algorithm to satisfy the design preferences, where we have a preference for the query trajectory, is:
+An algorithm to satisfy the design preferences, where we have a preference for the query trajectory, is:
 <ol>
+<li> Compute the dynamic time warping between the query trajectory and the reference trajectory. </li>
 <li> Assign the query to the output trajectory via the DTW alignment index for the query.</li>
 <li> Assign portions of the reference to the output when the reference trajectory is missing in the query via the DTW alignment index for the reference.
 This corresponds to sections of the alignment which are vertical in figure 1.</li>
 <li>Eliminate repeated points in the output.
 Different spatial sampling intervals (and misaligned points) in the reference and query trajectories will result in points in one trajectory mapping to multiple points in the other trajectory.</li>